miauhaus/miauhaus.github.io/README.md

 sections: [] << optional >>
 ---
 ```
-5. add your content using markdown syntax and commit your changes. this will save a version of your file, you can come back to edit later
+5. add your content using markdown syntax

-6. when you are happy with the result, make a pull request, as explained below.
+6. when you are happy with the result, `Propose file change` or `Propose new file`  and `create pull request`
 > Remember that all the images must be hosted at external services such as [postimg.cc](https://postimg.cc) or [flikr](https://www.flickr.com/) and max-width for full width is 1280px

 ### add courses

-1. On your fork, click on `branch` and create a new branch with the name of your research article

-2. with the branch selected, click on the `_courses` folder
+1. go to `_courses` folder

-3. click on `create new file`
+2. click on `create new file` or open an existing one and click the pencil for editing

-4. name your file with the title for your course, .md, use [kebab case](http://wiki.c2.com/?KebabCase)
+3. name your file with the title for your course, .md, use [kebab case](http://wiki.c2.com/?KebabCase)

->add the following data at the beggining of the file:
+4. add the following data at the beggining of the file:
 ```
 ---
 layout: course